vhebert20/DAT129_final/README.md

 ![reformat_example](https://user-images.githubusercontent.com/71047291/117218867-05faec00-add2-11eb-84be-407b66da8f6a.jpg)

-##### MAP 1:  example of mapped average yearly DNI, created from data provided by the API; as would be expected - the southwest US has highest values
+##### MAP 1:  mapped average yearly DNI, created from data provided by the API; the southwest US appears to be the only portion of the country that meets the 2000 kWh/m²/year cutoff, based on the data points pulled with the initial data requests

 ![yearly_DNI](https://user-images.githubusercontent.com/71047291/117088700-39ca0900-ad21-11eb-9e2d-aced4d6a4b31.jpg)